About The South Simcoe Theatre

 The South Simcoe Theatre (SST) is a not-for-profit community theatre dedicated to offering a wide variety of high quality productions.
 Each year, we present a program of contemporary as well as traditional theatre works.
 SST’s vision is to produce Great Community Theatre.

-Our mission is to promote the integral role that theatre and the arts play in the structure of our society, and to initiate innovative ways to improve the quality of life in our community through inclusion, participation, education, and entertainment in a safe and welcoming place.
+Our mission is to promote the integral role that theatre and the arts play in the structure of our society.
+We wish to initiate innovative ways to improve the quality of life in our community through inclusion, participation, education, and entertainment in a safe and welcoming place.

 By bringing theatre to the community, we hope to not only entertain and delight regular theatre goers, but to also engage and encourage a new generation of theatre lovers.